-The associate degree requires a minimum of 60 units of college work, of which 18 semester units are in one of the eight areas of emphasis listed below.
-Students must also complete one of the three General Education Plans (see section VI.)
+The associate degree requires a minimum of 60 units of college work, of which 18 semester units must be in one of the eight areas of emphasis listed below.
+Students must also complete one of the three general education plans (see section VI).

-Plan A requires a minimum of 27 units in the following categories: Natural Sciences (three units), Social and Behavioral Sciences (6 units), Humanities (three units), Language and Rationality (10 units), and Health Education and Self Development (5 units).
+Plan A requires a minimum of 27 units in the following categories: Natural Sciences (3 units), Social and Behavioral Sciences (6 units), Humanities (3 units), Language and Rationality (10 units), and Health Education and Self Development (5 units).